 - Vitamin K: simply put, helps build strong bones.

-Alright, so digging into the details of actually cooking this fun recipe – one trick I picked up along the way is to use chopsticks to help slice the zucchini.
+Alright, so digging into the details of actually cooking this fun recipe – one trick I picked up along the way is to use chopsticks and kitchen knife to help slice the zucchini.
 To be specific, put chopsticks on either side of the zucchini, as pictured below: